 Wildcard Searches which use a symbol to replace one or multiple characters in a searched term, Fuzzy Searches to search for terms with similar spelling, and Proximity Searches to find searched terms within a specific distance may all be conducted during a simple or advanced search of the Manual.
 For more information, please see the relevant sections above.

-Boolean Operators may be used while conducting a simple or advanced search.
+Boolean Operators may be used while conducting a simple or advanced search, except for Exact searches.
 For more information, see Boolean Operators.
 If multiple terms are entered into the text box, the system will default to connect multiple terms with an “AND” and retrieve records that contain all of the entered terms.
 Parentheses may be used to further group search terms.
 For more information, see Grouping above.

 How to print or download search results or the entire manual